apache/drill/_docs/configure-drill/configuration-options/020-start-up-options.md

 ---
 title: "Start-Up Options"
-date: 2017-08-08 02:22:56 UTC
+date: 2017-08-17 21:20:19 UTC
 parent: "Configuration Options"
 ---
-Drill’s start-up options reside in a [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) configuration file format, which is a hybrid between a properties file and a JSON file.
+The start-up options for Drill reside in a [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) configuration file format, which is a hybrid between a properties file and a JSON file.
 Drill start-up options consist of a group of files with a nested relationship.
 At the bottom of the file hierarchy are the default files that Drill provides, starting with `drill-default.conf`.

 The `drill-default.conf` file is overridden by one or more `drill-module.conf` files that Drill’s internal modules provide.
 The `drill-module.conf` files are overridden by the `drill-override.conf` file that you define.

-You can provide overrides on each Drillbit using system properties of the form `-Dname=value` passed on the command line:
+You can provide overrides on each drillbit using system properties of the form `-Dname=value` passed on the command line:

     ./drillbit.sh start -Dname=value

 You can see the following group of files throughout the source repository in